serach24/Care-Clinic/README.md

 ### Backend authenticate middleware
 * Server will verify the user permission when it received any protected API requests.
 * There are 3 levels of security.
-** The routes for the Guest users, they can access routes for the article and log in.
+* The routes for the Guest users, they can access routes for the article and log in.
 Those routes do not need to authenticate.
-** Routes for Normal users like Doctors or Patients.
-For example, \doctors and \patients routes.
+* Routes for Normal users like Doctors or Patients.
+For example, "\doctors" and "\patients" routes.
 Only logged-in users can access.
-** Routes for Admin.
-For example, \superusers route.
+* Routes for Admin.
+For example, "\superusers" route.
 Only admin users can access it.

-##Comment and Like
-* The logged-in users can leave comments and likes on the home page.
-The guest user can view comments.

-#Front End:
+# Front End:
 ## Introduction
 Our Project is an online clinic, where patients can chat with doctors about their symptoms and get a prescription sent to them through the app.
 This is aimed at more common ailments (colds, headaches, behind counter supplements like iron pills, UTIs, etc) and not used for more complex cases.